Laura Fortino

-Laura Michele Fortino (born January 30, 1991) is a Canadian-Italian ice hockey defenceman and coach, currently playing in the Italian Hockey League Women (IHLW) with the Real Torino HC Femminile.
+Laura Michele Fortino (born January 30, 1991) is a Canadian and Italian ice hockey defenceman and coach.
+She has played in the Italian Hockey League Women (IHLW) with Real Torino HC Femminile since 2025.
 A former member of the Canadian national team, she won two Olympic medals and six World Championship medals during 2011 to 2019.

 Fortino was selected first overall by the Brampton Thunder in the 2014 CWHL Draft.
 She played five seasons in the Canadian Women's Hockey League (CWHL), during which she was named the CWHL Defenceman of the Year for the 2015–16 season and won the Clarkson Cup in 2018 with the Markham Thunder (called Brampton Thunder during 1998 to 2017).

 Playing career

 In 2004, Fortino played minor ice hockey with the Hamilton Reps in the boys OHF Bantam AA and she won a silver medal at the Ontario provincials, with honourable mention going to her AA defence partner Kyle Rooney.

 As a member of the Stoney Creek Sabres, she won a bronze medal at the 2007 Provincial Women's Hockey League (Provincial WHL or PWHL; not to be confused with the Professional Women's Hockey League) championships.
 At the 2007 National Women's Under-18 Championships in Kitchener, Ontario, she won a gold medal with Ontario Red.

 The following year, Fortino won a gold medal with Stoney Creek at the Ontario Women's Hockey Association (OWHA) provincials and at the 2008 Provincial WHL championship.
 In 2007–08, Fortino led Provincial WHL defencemen in scoring.
 She won a gold medal with Ontario Red at the 2008 National Women’s Under-18 Championships in Napanee, Ontario.

 In 2009, Fortino won a silver medal with Stoney Creek at the OWHA provincials.
 Fortino ranked second among PWHL defencemen in scoring in 2008–09, with 7 goals and 17 assists for 24 points in 29 games.